 One of Reg’s projects is to remind Tasmanians of their British heritage and the impact it still has on modern society.
 Reg has also written on the life John Bowen RN founder of Tasmania.

-For recreation he had been a keen fisherman, hunter and once a fencer in foil, epee and sabre..
+For recreation he has been a keen fisherman, hunter and once a fencer in foil, epee and sabre.
 He refers to himself as UFOologist, Ripperologist (Jack the Ripper).
 He is a lover of books, collector of stamps, coins, bank notes. antiques and First-Day covers.
 A great reader, his main concerns are with the literature classics, history and conservative political material.
 A great believer in the concept that “one can tell a man by the books ” he collects mainly quality hard-cover material.
 As for music he loves all kinds, but “heavy metal, rap and hard rock is out” which he describes as “primitive”.
 With art, traditional styles are best, with little appreciation of what is termed, “modern”.
 While enjoying live theatre, he finds a great deal of what is offered in today’s society in the form of entertainment as “unacceptable”.
 Describing himself as a “conservative, reserved person,” his heroes are T.E.
 Lawrence (Lawrence of Arabia), Malcolm Muggeridge and Elbert Hubbard (“The writer is great whom you alternatively love and hate.
 That writer is great whom you cannot forget.”), Dr. Thomas Arnold (“Do consider the immense strength of that single verse, ‘Let every man be fully persuaded in his own mind”) and Alex Solzhenitsyn.
 Favourite writer, Oscar Wilde.

 BOER WAR COMMEMORATIVE DAY

 He works from his home “Rockingham”, which he has named after the WATSON ancestral Castle of Rockingham (Rutland, England).
-He can be contacted by email on firstname.lastname@example.org.
+He can be contacted by email on email@example.com.
 Please inquire re availability of his publications by email.
-Check his face book page.